-Aloe vera, also known as “plant of immortality.” is widely utilized in alternative medicine.
-The most common form used in aloe-based products is derived from the Aloe barbadensis Miller plant.
+Aloe vera, also known as the “plant of immortality,” is widely utilized in alternative medicine.

-The use of aloe vera can be traced back to 6000 years ago in early Egypt in which the plant was depicted in carvings.
+The use of aloe vera can be traced back to 6,000 years ago in early Egypt, where the plant was depicted in carvings.

 Different Components of the Aloe Vera Plant

-Aloe Vera Juice: Obtaining the juice from the aloe vera plant requires grinding up the entire aloe vera leaf.
-Enzymatic treatment by adding cellulose breaks down the rind and other heavier materials and works as a filtration system.
-This process separates the aloe latex from the aloe vera juice.
+- Aloe vera juice: Obtaining the juice from the aloe vera plant requires grinding up the entire aloe vera leaf to separate the aloe latex from the aloe vera juice.

-Aloe Latex: Yellow in color and bitter in taste, aloe latex sometimes seeps through the leaf when cut.
-This part of the plant has laxative effects on the body when ingested.
-Oral consumption of aloe gel is safe when taken in limited quantities.
-However, latex poses certain safety concerns on ingestion.
+- Aloe latex: Yellow in color and bitter in taste, aloe latex has laxative effects on the body when ingested.

 Nutritional Profile of Aloe Vera